pemsley/coot/blog/_posts/2024-10-31-doxygen-to-pydoc.md

 function stubs work with LSP and intellisense to provide api documentation and completions.

-The script works pretty well for us [chapi documentation](https://www.mrc-lmb.cam.ac.uk/lucrezia/libcootapi-documentation/api.html).
+The script works pretty well for our [chapi documentation](https://www.mrc-lmb.cam.ac.uk/lucrezia/libcootapi-documentation/api.html).
 It might work for other nanobinders in a similar situation.